 Ways to Get Free and Low Cost Back to School Vaccinations

-offers free vaccines to children through VFC-enrolled doctors.
+Vaccines for Children: The VFC program offers free vaccines to children through VFC-enrolled doctors.
 Children on Medicaid, uninsured, American Indian or Alaska Natives or under-insured are usually qualified for this program.
 To find out if you qualify, contact them on their website.
-Clinics

 In order to get your child immunized and ready for school, you could spend around $1,200 by the time they start kindergarten.
 What are some ways you save on vaccines?
 Are you up to date on all the required immunizations for children?